michmattera/heart-disease-analysis-and-prediction/README.md

 ### Page 1: Quick project summary

 - Quick project summary
-  - Small heart picture
   - Project Terms & Jargon
   - Describe Project Dataset
   - State Business Requirements
+  - Link for GitHub ReadMe file for more info

-### Page 2: Review Analysis Summary
+### Page 2: Heart Disease Analysis Summary

 - After data analysis, we agreed with stakeholders that the page will:
   - State business requirement 1
   - Data inspection on the first 10 rows of the dataset used
   - Display the most correlated variables to the target and the conclusions
   - Checkbox: Showing first correlation study
-  - Checkbox: Showing second correlation study
+  - Checkbox: Showing second feature importance study

-### Page 3: Review Prediction
+### Page 3: Heart Disease Prediction

 - The third page will display the second business requirement
-  - State business requirement 2
+  - ML pipeline used
   - Inputs with most important features
   - Each input can be modified to have different result
-  - Button where client can predict the heart deseaseof a patient based on the inputs
+  - Button where client can predict the heart desease of a patient based on the inputs
   - After cliking the predict button , the ml pipeline will use that set of inputs for prediction.
-The client will have display the result, if is going to have a good review or not and the percentual.
+The client will have display the result, if is going to likely suffer from heart disease or not and the percentual.

 ### Page 4: Hypothesis ad validation